-These are the first pages of each chapter.
+These are the first pages of each chapter of an erotic romance novel.
 No other images are or will be displayed in the narrative.
 Please take into consideration that these lines were not professionally edited.
 The website was created before.
-My appologies!!
+My apologies!!

 Two Fateful Days in December

 It was almost 3 pm on a pleasant and sunny Sunday afternoon that the calendar chronicled as

 December 20, 2009!
 Known to be a foppish guy, I shaved and dressed-up more than casual but

 at the last minute, I passed on a tie.
 “Hey, you are not going to a concert,“ I said to myself,